talshoura/EcoStream-Dataset/README.md

 # 3.1 Data Collection Process
-This section presents the relevent codes and information used to collect the data.
+This section presents the relevant codes and information used to collect the data.